Bobby Sanchez

-Robert "Bobby" C. Sanchez (born February 15, 1961) is an American politician serving as a member of the Connecticut House of Representatives from the 25th district.
-Elected in November 2010, he assumed office in 2011.
+Robert "Bobby" C. Sanchez (born February 15, 1961) is an American politician serving as the 41st Mayor of New Britain, Connecticut.
+Previously a member of the Connecticut House of Representatives from the 25th district from 2011 to 2025, he resigned his seat shortly after taking office as Mayor on November 12, 2025.

 Early life and education

 Sanchez was born in New Britain, Connecticut in 1961.
 He earned a Bachelor of Arts and Master of Arts degree from Springfield College.